rrDumpTruck/Obsidian.Vault/School Planning.md

 Possible Schools:
-1. Arizona State University (Electrical Engineering Online Program)
+1. Arizona State University (Electrical Engineering Online Program) *Last interaction, contacted ASU for information on their Electrical Engineering Program*
 Cost: ?
 Transferability from CC (if necessary)
 1. The University of Southern Mississippi (Electronics Engineering Program) - UNSURE IF STILL AVAILABLE